23 Cloud microphysics

 \[ \begin{align} \int_0^\infty\exp\left(-\lambda D\right)D^3dD &= \frac{6}{\lambda^4}. \end{align} \]

-Putting this into Eq.
-(23.96), you get
+Inserting this into Eq.
+(23.96), one obtains

 \[ \begin{align} \rho_r = \frac{\pi}{6}\rho_l'n_0\int_0^\infty \exp\left(-\lambda D\right)D^3dD = \frac{\pi\rho_l'n_0}{\lambda^4},\tag{23.98}\label{eq:marshall_palmer_deriv_2} \end{align} \]

-it follows from this
+from this it follows

 \[ \begin{align} \lambda = \left(\frac{\pi\rho_l'n_0}{\rho_r}\right)^{1/4}.\tag{23.99}\label{eq:marshall-palmer_lambda} \end{align} \]

 For the mean diameter $D_0$ it follows, again with Eq.
-(A.96),
+(A.98),

 \[ \begin{align} D_0 = \frac{\int_0^\infty\exp\left(-\lambda D\right)DdD}{\int_0^\infty\exp\left(-\lambda D\right)dD} = \frac{1}{\lambda},\tag{23.100}\label{eq:marshall-palmer_d_lambda} \end{align} \]